 What if I'm caught drink driving?

-When you are caught drink driving, you risk a fine of up to £5,000 or six months in prison, or both, a minimum driving ban and a criminal record. (gov.uk drink driving penalties)
+When you are caught drink driving, you risk an unlimited fine or going to prison, or both, a minimum driving ban and a criminal record. (gov.uk drink driving penalties)

 One to watch: This dramatic CCTV footage shows a car, driven by a man who had been drinking, crashing into the Three Elms pub in Brixham and seriously injuring the landlord.